brandonfryer/portfolio/README.md

 In the ABOUT section, you can learn a bit about who I am, as well as, see some of my favorite family photos.

-Lastly, a contact page to get in touch!"
+Lastly, a CONTACT page to get in touch!"

 Thanks for reading me.